crissoca/Stripe.com-Wordpress-Plugin/README.markdown

 I converted @joeynelson 's code here https://github.com/wlrs/stripe-terminal to a Wordpress plugin.
 The plugin allows you to easily add http://stripe.com payment services to your Wordpress site and begin accepting credit cards.

+> If you are interested in a full featured plugin, please try [this one](http://diglabs.com/stripe).
+This full featured plugin allows for custom forms and the ability to provide callbacks in the payment processing.

 Getting Started
 ----------------------